-The Australian Government is committed to delivering spectrum reform that will provide tangible improvements in spectrum management and a more efficient regulatory framework.
+The Australian Government is committed to delivering spectrum reform to provide tangible improvements in spectrum management and a more efficient regulatory framework.

 As part of the reforms, spectrum licence terms are proposed to be extended to a maximum of 20 years, with clearer licence renewal processes.
 The arrangements for apparatus licences are also being aligned with spectrum licences to the extent possible.